Red Holzman: Professional career

+Rochester Royals (1945–1953)

 After the Navy, Holzman joined the NBL Rochester Royals, which won the NBL championship in Holzman's first season, and he was named Rookie of the Year in 1944–45.
 In 1945–46 and 1947–48 he was on the NBL's first All League team; in the interim year he was on its second team.
 Holzman stayed with the team through their move to the NBA and subsequent NBA championship in 1951.

+Milwaukee Hawks (1953–1954)

 In 1953, Holzman left the Royals and joined the Milwaukee Hawks as a player-coach, eventually retiring as a player in 1954 but continuing as the team's head coach.

 Coaching career

+Milwaukee / St. Louis Hawks (1953–1957)

+During the 1956–1957 season, the Hawks (then in St. Louis, Missouri) lost 19 of their first 33 games, and Holzman was fired.

+Leones de Ponce (1963–1967)

+Holzman coached Leones de Ponce from 1963 to 1967, winning three consecutive championships from 1964 to 1966.

+New York Knicks (1967–1977, 1978–1982)

-During the 1956–1957 season, Holzman led the Hawks (then in St. Louis, Missouri) to 19 losses during their first 33 games, and was subsequently fired.
-He then became a scout for the New York Knicks for the next ten years, till 1967, whereupon he became the team's head coach for the most part until 1982.
+After being fired by the Hawks, Holzman then became a scout for the New York Knicks for the next ten years, till 1967, whereupon he became the team's head coach for the most part until 1982.
 Holzman's former player, Willis Reed, replaced him as Knicks head coach in 1977, but Holzman returned near the start of the 1978–1979 season.
 During this 15-year span as Knicks' coach, Holzman won a total of 613 games, including two NBA championships in 1970 and 1973.

 In 1969, Holzman coached the Knicks to a then single-season NBA record 18-game win streak, breaking the 17-game record first set back in 1946.
 For his efforts leading up to the Knicks' 1970 championship win, Holzman was named the NBA Coach of the Year for that year.
 He won his second NBA championship as the Knicks won the 1973 NBA Finals against the Lakers.
 He was one of very few individuals to have won an NBA championship as both player and coach.
 As a coach, his final record was 696 wins and 604 losses.
 At the time of his retirement in 1982, he had the second most career victories as a head coach in NBA history.

+Post-playing career

 In 1985, Holzman was elected into the Naismith Memorial Basketball Hall of Fame.
 The New York Knicks have retired the number 613 in his honor, equaling the number of wins he accumulated as their head coach.
-He is also a member of the International Jewish Sports Hall of Fame.
+He is also a member of the International Jewish Sports Hall of Fame and the New York City Basketball Hall of Fame.